Parents, carers, children and young people

 Step 3 Order devices when you’re invited to

-All primary and secondary schools in England have been invited to order through the Get help with technology service.
+All schools, colleges and eligible further education institutions in England have been invited to order through the Get help with technology service.

 What happens when you’re invited to order